FreeBSD manual

 tset.

-The tset utility provides for backward-compatibility with BSD
+The tset utility provides backward compatibility with BSD environments;

-environments (under most modern UNIXes, /etc/inittab and getty(1) can
+under most modern Unices, /etc/inittab and getty(8) can set TERM

-set TERM appropriately for each dial-up line; this obviates what was
+appropriately for each dial-up line, obviating what was tset's most

-tset's most important use).
-This implementation behaves like 4.4BSD
+important use.
+This implementation behaves like 4.4BSD tset, with a

 A few options are different because the TERMCAP variable is no longer